cueltschey/cueltschey/README.md

 ## *Coding* is my passion, this is where I share it

-I am trying to diversify my skills by working on projects across different platforms and languages.
+Right now I am trying to diversify my skills by working on projects across different platforms and languages.
 My dream is to become a full stack developer 💻
 Learn more about me at my [portfolio website](https://charles-ueltschey-portfolio.netlify.app/)